XGenerationLab/XiYan-SQL/README.md

 2. [Training Stragegy]() a LLM training strategy with tuned generation model (to release soon).

-3. [Ensemble Strategy]() a multi-generator ensemble strategy with selection model, (to release soon).
+3. [Ensemble Strategy]() a multi-generator ensemble strategy with selection model (to release soon).

 4. [DateResolver]() a date understanding and reasoning enhanced model, major for Chinese (to release soon).